 Next, when do you want to cruise?
 Cruising season is largely mid-May to mid-September for the most options but both pre-season and post-season choices can offer unusual port stops and extraordinary experiences.
 The warmest weather is likely in July or August but salmon runs and whale watching may be better in June or September.
-And lastly, which type of experience are you after and which ports do you hope to visit?
+And finally, which type of experience are you after and which ports do you hope to explore?
 With those decisions made, you can begin to examine the options of cruiseline and sailing date that works best for you.

 Large to “Mega” Cruiseships